ansible-community/meetup/meetup_toolkit.md

 ## Plan for the next meetup

 Decide on the frequency of the meetup you as a group want to have it and then plan for the meetup as soon as possible after the current meetup is over.
 It gives attendees time in advance to plan for the meetup.
 Also encourage attendees to share the content for the meetup topic using any of the abovementioned tools and platforms.
 The meetup groups at liberty to use their preffered platform for communication.
-In helps to keep the connection alive as well.
+The private Matrix room helps to keep the connection alive and continue with the conversation.

 # Resources